-Hannah has worked and collaborated with artists and organisations including: Tom Marshman, 30 Bird Productions, 51zero, Electric Medway, Chronic Insanity, Yoko Ishiguro, Rob Young and Dani Ploeger.
+Hannah has worked and collaborated with artists and organisations including: Tom Marshman, Anna Braithewaite, 30 Bird Productions, 51zero, Electric Medway, Chronic Insanity, Yoko Ishiguro, Rob Young and Dani Ploeger.

 Hannah studied Drama and Performance Studies at London South Bank University where she gained a First Class Honours Degree and was awarded the Course Director’s award for Outstanding Achievement before continuing her studies to gain a Masters Degree in Contemporary Performance Making at Brunel University.